 Getting under a vehicle when it is lifted on a jack is dangerous.
 If the vehicle slips off the jack, you could be badly injured or killed.
-Never get under a vehicle when it is supported only by a jack.
+Never get under a vehicle when it is supported only by a lack.

 Raising the vehicle with the jack improperly positioned can damage the vehicle and even make the vehicle fall.
-To help avoid personal injury and vehicle damage, be sure to fit the jack lift head into the proper location before raising the vehicle.
+To help avoid personal injury and vehicle damage, be sure to fit the jack lift head into the proper location before raising the vehicle badly injured or killed if the vehicle slips off the jack.
+If a jack is provided with the vehicle, only use it for changing a flat tire.

 Lifting a vehicle and getting under it to do maintenance or repairs is dangerous without the appropriate safety equipment and training.
-If a jack is provided with (Continued)

-the vehicle, it is designed only for changing a flat tire.
-If it is used for anything else, you or others could be badly injured or killed if the vehicle slips off the jack.
-If a jack is provided with the vehicle, only use it for changing a flat tire.
+If a jack is provided with the vehicle, it is designed only for changing a flat tire.
+If it is used for anything else, you or others could be